WPL-Official/WPL/JavaScript/zoom.js/README.md

 </body>
 </html>
 ```
-zoom.js i dependent on transition.js for adding this js to your html,
+zoom.js dependent on transition.js for adding this js to your html,
 you can use [bootstrap.js](https://github.com/drk-drg/Wlibrary/blob/main/Frameworks/BootStrap/js/bootstrap.js)